Aggregate Introduction

 ## How Ecotone Solves It

-We will be using Command Handlers in this section, so ensure reading [External Command Handler](https://docs.ecotone.tech/modelling/command-handling/external-command-handlers) section first, to understand how Command are sent and handled.
+This chapter covers the basics of implementing an [Aggregate](/modelling/message-driven-php-introduction.md#aggregates).
+We will use Command Handlers, so first read the [External Command Handler](/modelling/command-handling/external-command-handlers.md) section to understand how Commands are sent and handled.

 ## Aggregate Command Handlers